Model United Nations

 - 1-2 pairs of jeans, khakis or sweatpants

-- 1 coat or windbreaker (the mountains can become cold at night)
+- 1 coat or windbreaker (if it gets cold at night)

 - 2 pairs of PJs or T-Shirts for sleeping